tkram10/Swire_Innovators_capstone/README.md

 With increased customer satisfaction and loyalty, we can drive more sales, capture new market opportunities, and increase profitability.
 Ultimately, by understanding and meeting consumer demands effectively, we enhance operational efficiency and strengthen our brand's reputation, driving sustainable growth in the competitive beverage industry.

+#### Analytical Approach.
+This problem can be addressed in multiple approaches:

+Approach-1 :

+Identify regular products that closely resemble the specified innovative products and forecast sales by leveraging the sales data of these similar products.
+Determine the most relevant similar products based on factors such as brand, market category, manufacturer, package type, and flavor, matching the specifications of the specified innovative products.
+Analyze the weekly sales figures of these similar products.
+Aggregate the sales data of these products to predict the sales of the innovative products.

+Approach-2 :

+This involves segmenting the success of regular products according to demographics and regions.
+By identifying patterns and public sentiments, we can analyze the weekly sales of these specific items within those regions.
+This sentiment analysis will forecast the sales of these specified innovative products.

 ### Findings

 #### IMAGE-1: Unit sales and dollar sales for each manufacturer.